Belaws Thailand

 Defining the Transfer Mechanism

-The next crucial aspect of the technology transfer plan is determining the most effective mechanism for transferring the identified technology.
+The next aspect of the technology transfer plan is determining the most effective mechanism for transferring the identified technology.
 This can include training programs, joint ventures, licensing agreements, or collaborative research and development projects.
 The chosen mechanism should align with the transferor’s and recipient’s specific needs and capabilities.

 Setting Transfer Objectives and Timeline